minddust/minddust.github.io/project/bootstrap-progressbar/index.md

 Depends on `refresh_speed`.

-It takes 1 argument which is the current percent value.
+It takes 2 argument which is the current percent value and a reference to the attached progressbar element.

 ### done

 Is a callback function which will be called when the transition process is done.

+It takes 1 argument which is a reference to the attached progressbar element.

 ### fail